 Audiology is one of the fastest growing professions in the country today, with hearing and balance disorders increasing as our population ages.
-Rosemont College has partnered with Salus University to offer students a direct track to earning a Doctorate of Audiology (AuD).
+In partnership with Salus University, Rosemont College offers students a direct track to earning a Doctorate of Audiology (AuD).

 Salus University’s Osborne College of Audiology is the first and only College of Audiology in the nation.
 Its competitive four-year residential program prepares graduates to diagnose, treat, and manage patients with hearing and balance disorders.

 Salus University guarantees Rosemont students reserved admission to the Doctor of Audiology (AuD) On-Campus Program for students who meet the Program requirements and apply by the January 31st deadline.*